-Table 34.
+Table 35.
 Setup Utilities - Mass Storage Controller Configuration Fields

-Setup Item Options Help Text Comments AHCI Controller Configuration Information only.
-SATA/SAS Controller Configuration Information only.
+Setup Item Options Help Text Comments AHCI Controller Information only.
+Configuration SATA/SAS Controller Configuration Information only.
 AHCI Capable SATA Controller Disabled Compatibility Enhanced AHCI RAID Mode Compatibility provides PATA emulation on the SATA device.
 Enhanced provides Native SATA support.
 AHCI enables the Advanced Host Controller Interface, which provides Enhanced SATA functionality.
 RAID Mode provides host based RAID support on the onboard SATA ports.
 This option configures the onboard AHCI-capable SATA controller, which is distinct from the SCU.
-SAS/SATA Capable Controller Disabled Intel® ESRT2 (LSI) Intel® RSTe Intel[®] ESRT2: Provides host based RAID 0/1/10 and optional RAID 5.
-Uses Intel[®] ESRT2 drivers (based on LSI MegaSR).
-Intel[®] RSTe: Provides passthrough drive support.
+AHCI HDD Staggered Spin-Up Enabled Disabled If enabled for the AHCI Capable SATA controller, Staggered Spin-Up will be performed on drives attached to it.
+Otherwise these drives will all spin up at boot.
+This option selects the target HDDs that will spin up at system boot.
+SAS/SATA Capable Controller Disabled Intel® ESRT2 (LSI) Intel® RSTe Intel® ESRT2: Provides host based RAID 0/1/10 and optional RAID 5.
+Uses Intel® ESRT2 drivers (based on LSI MegaSR).
+Intel® RSTe: Provides pass-through drive support.
 Also provides host based RAID 0/1/10 support, and RAID 5 (in SATA mode only).
-Uses Intel[®] RSTe iastor drivers.
+Uses Intel® RSTe iastor drivers.
 This option selects the RAID stack to be used with the SCU.
 If Disabled is selected, any drives connected to the SCU will not be usable.
-Intel [®] Storage Module None Information only.
+Intel(R) Storage Module None Information only.
+If no Intel® Storage Module is detected, then None is displayed.
+This shows the customer the product name of the module installed, which helps in identifying drivers, support, documentation, and so on.